-In WY 2021-2022, water levels in all 57 wells remained above their respective MTs, confirming that significant undesirable results of chronic lowering of groundwater levels, depletion of groundwater storage, and potential subsidence are not occurring across the basin.
-Responsive to drought conditions and diminished State Water Project (SWP) deliveries, managed aquifer recharge in the Whitewater River Groundwater Replenishment Facility (WWR-GRF) was greatly reduced in WY 2021-2022.
-Approximately 19,000 AF was recharged at this facility, amounting to about 87,000 AF less than in WY 2020-2021.
-While groundwater replenishment was reduced at this facility, the long history of consistent recharge at WWR-GRF has resulted in increased long term water levels and has helped maintain basin groundwater levels in critical dry years such as WY 2021-2022.
-Replenishment at Thomas E. Levy Groundwater Replenishment Facility (TEL-GRF) and Palm Desert Groundwater Replenishment Facility (PD-GRF) continued without reductions in WY 2021-2022.
+In response to wet conditions and increased State Water Project (SWP) deliveries, managed aquifer recharge in the Whitewater River Groundwater Replenishment Facility (WWR-GRF) was increased in WY 2022-2023.
+Approximately 168,600 AF was recharged at this facility, amounting to about 150,000 AF more than in WY 2021-2022.
+Replenishment at Thomas E. Levy Groundwater Replenishment Facility (TEL-GRF) was reduced this water year due to voluntary reductions in Colorado River water use.
+While groundwater replenishment was reduced at this facility, the long history of consistent recharge at TEL-GRF has resulted in increased long term water levels and has helped maintain basin groundwater levels in critical dry years such as WY 2021-2022.
+Palm Desert Groundwater Replenishment Facility (PD-GRF) continued without reductions recharging 10,715 AF in WY 2022-2023.

-Overall, the Indio Subbasin lost 76,786 AF in storage during WY 2021-2022.
+Overall, the Indio Subbasin gained 129,357 AF in storage during WY 2022-2023.
 The GSAs continued to implement the Projects and Management Actions (PMAs) detailed in the 2022 Alternative Plan Update; their progress is documented in Section 8.